ALLIANCE Manifesto 2026: Call for member engagement and input

 Following internal discussion amongst the ALLIANCE’s Policy Team and contributions from other teams across the ALLIANCE, we are now seeking to engage with members on what has been proposed so far, any further suggestions, and possibilities for aligning calls between organisations.
 You can find a summary document via the resource link at the bottom of this page.

 We welcome feedback and/or additional suggestions from members via email to policy@alliance-scotland.org.uk no later than 30 June 2025.
-Suggestions should aim to be SMART (specific, measurable, achievable, relevant and time-bound); aligned with the work and priorities of the ALLIANCE or our members; and within devolved powers (a reminder of what is devolved is available here this link will take you away from The Alliance website).
+Suggestions should aim to be SMART (specific, measurable, achievable, relevant and time-bound); aligned with the work and priorities of the ALLIANCE or our members; and within devolved powers (a reminder of what is devolved is available here).
 For information, you can find the ALLIANCE’s 2021 Manifesto on our website.

 We are also hosting several online events, and one in person, to allow members to engage with us directly: